 By following these best practices, businesses can effectively implement Integrated Marketing Communication campaigns that reach their target audiences and achieve their desired objectives.

-Integrated Marketing Communication, or IMC, is a process businesses can use to ensure that all of their marketing efforts work together towards common goals.
+Integrated Marketing Communication, or IMC, is a process businesses can use to ensure their marketing efforts work together towards common goals.

-IMC begins with a clear understanding of the company’s target audience and their needs and wants.
+IMC begins with clearly understanding the company’s target audience and needs and wants.

 Integrated Marketing Communication can be an effective way for businesses to tighten their marketing efforts and achieve better results.

 Once this is established, the company can develop a marketing mix to reach the target audience across all channels and touchpoints.
-It is essential to remember that each touchpoint should reinforce the others; for example, if a customer sees an ad on TV and then goes to the company’s website, they should see consistent messaging.
+Remember that each touchpoint should reinforce the others; for example, if a customer sees an ad on TV and then goes to the company’s website, they should see consistent messaging.

 IMC also monitors and evaluates the marketing campaign’s results to ensure it achieves its objectives.